networking/init-cms-bundle/Resources/doc/configuration.md

     4. "controller": used to direct the request to the correct controller. default is NetworkingInitCmsBundle:FrontendPage:index if not set
     5. "zones": These are the areas in the template where content will be assigned to.
-Each zone has a "name" property (something sensible so the user can imagine what sort of content my go there), and "span" property which enables the CMS to roughly approximate the dimensions of the template.
-The span property is based in the twitter bootstrap grid system, where a span of 12 represents a css class of span12 ie the whole width of the page.
+Each zone has a "name" property (something sensible so the user can imagine what sort of content my go there), and "class" property which enables the CMS to roughly approximate the dimensions of the template.
+The class property allows you to set a class for display the width and offset of a column, to use this feature you should be familiar with Bootstrap 3.

 ```
 templates: